dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Some explanation:

 - label_columns: defines your labels for columns (dha!).
-The framework will define the missing ones for you with a pretty version of you column names.
+The framework will define the missing ones for you, with a pretty version of your column names.
 - show_fieldsets: A fieldset (Django style).